 SEC decided that anyone selling tokens is an unregistered money transfer business and anyone issuing an ICO is a money transmitter subject to the Bank Secrecy Act.
 Exchanges also qualify as money services businesses (MSBs) according to FinCEN.
-Thus they will need to register with FinCEN and failing to perform KYC AML compliance will make them face prison under felony conviction.
+Thus they will need to register with FinCEN and failing to perform KYC AML compliance will make them face prison under a felony conviction.
 In regard to regulation, Japan has also been cracking down hard on crypto exchanges.

 It just penalized seven and required two to close operations for one month according to Japan’s Financial Services Agency (FSA) announcement on March 8.
 It said they did not provide proper internal control systems and ordered them to implement measures against money laundering.